badlydrawnrob/anki/README.md

 I've spent a lot of time so you can:

-- Use Anki flashcards as they are — or customise the CSS themes,
+- Use Anki flashcards as they are — or create your own colors/typography,
 - Use the excellent `markdown->html` workflow  ... online or locally.

 The flashcards work on all platforms: [AnkiMobile](http://ankisrs.net/docs/AnkiMobile.html), [MacOS](https://apps.ankiweb.net) (Intel, Silicon) and [Android](https://github.com/ankidroid/Anki-Android).
-It depends on very little from the Anki app; it's stable software, with no add-ons or plugins required, and is a very simple setup.
+It depends on very little from the Anki app, no add-ons required (which tend to go out-of-date); it's stable software, with very light dependencies (Node and Pandoc) and a very simple setup.

 ### Dependency hell